Th3Spl/CSharp-GetKeyFromSystemRegistry/README.md

 Hello guys Th3Spl is still here and today i coded a very interesting Class in c # that can allow you to search for some key in the system registry

+### Requirements:
+If you miss some librabry just search it and then download it with the NuGet visual studio 2019 system :)

 1. Including the Class
    ```C#
    Class1 commands = new Class1();